dendronhq/dendron-site/vault/dendron.topic.lookup.md

 To delete `dendron.lookup.hello`, use the `CMD-SHIFT-D` shortcut on the note that you want to delete.
 Alternatively, you can also launch the `Command Bar` and type `Dendron: Delete Node`

-After a note has been deleted, we automatically surface the parent note (in this case, [[dendron.topic.lookup]]).

 ## Schemas

 Dendron also provides lookup for [[schemas | dendron.topic.schema]].
 To lookup a schema, use `> Dendron: Lookup Schema` or the `cmd+shift+L` (`ctrl+ctrl+L` on windows and linux) shortcut to bring up the schema lookup.